MUDAL/STM32-BME280-Code/README.md

 2.)
 The High Layer API
 3.)
 The Main Application

-Low Layer APIs are functions that directly interfaces with the STM32F1 hardware e.g. GPIO drivers, I2C drivers, SysTick drivers, and RCC drivers etc.
+Low Layer APIs are functions that directly interface with the STM32F1 hardware e.g. GPIO drivers, I2C drivers, SysTick drivers, and RCC drivers etc.

 High Layer APIs are functions that access the hardware through Low Layer APIs thereby creating a level of abstraction. e.g. BME280 drivers, and System drivers etc.